It may not be possible for some people with COVID-19 to self-isolate. For example, a child, an older person or someone with a disability.

 Restrict your movements

-If you are caring for someone who cannot self-isolate, you and the rest of the household should restrict your movements for 17 days.
-This means staying at home as much as possible to avoid contact with other people.
+If you are caring for someone who cannot self-isolate, you and the rest of the household may need to restrict your movements (stay at home) for 17 days.

-Do this from when the person you are caring for first developed symptoms.
-This includes the 10 days of the person's isolation and for 7 days after their isolation period ends.
+The 17 days include the 10 days of the person's isolation and 7 days after their isolation period ends.

 Only have one carer

 If possible, only one person should look after the person self-isolating.
-This should be someone who is in good health, if possible.
+This should be someone who is in good health and fully vaccinated against COVID-19 if possible.